 - Managing the money.
 You must have a separate direct payments bank account and keep records of how the money is spent

 - Arranging any services, and sorting out any problems

 - Employing any staff, and taking on any legal responsibilities related to them.

 Are direct payments difficult to manage?

 We try to make the system as simple as possible.
-If you choose to receive help from a support agency, this will be provided by one of five agencies:
+If you choose to receive help from a support agency, this will be provided by one of two agencies:

 If you choose to use an agency, you will still have a choice and control over who provides care and support.
 The agency will complete the forms on your behalf to show what you have spent the money on.